What Happened to Teddy at Sarasota BluePearl Veterinary Hospital

 This is about the next family that walks into BluePearl Sarasota at midnight with a frightened animal and a credit card.

 The next family that gets the cremation invoice while their dog is still alive.
-The next family that doesn't know that a treatment recommendation has already been made by their own specialists and is sitting in the chart, unread or undelivered.
+The next family that may find themselves in circumstances similar to ours.

 This is about Teddy too.
 He cannot speak for himself.
 So I am speaking for him.